PranavKoduri/Time-Machine-Game-Installer/README.md

 - Left Click: Place Key (in a lock)
 - Right Click: Take Key (from lock or key holder)
 - Mouse Scroll: zoom the minimap in/out
+- Move Mouse: rotate camera to look in different directions

 ### Mouse/Keys:
 - Mouse Scroll Click or 0: reset the minimap